hombreperro45/docs/docs/library/bsnes_performance.md

 | Location          | ✕         |
 | Subsystem         | ✔         |

-The bsnes Accuracy core creates directories named 'bsnes' in RetroArch's save and state directories
+The bsnes Peformance core creates directories named 'bsnes' in RetroArch's save and state directories

 Game data is saved/loaded to and from the core's save directory.